 Clancy Herbst (ChemEngr'50) and Linda Vitti Herbst launched the Herbst Program with a generous endowment in 1989.
 They wanted engineering students to improve themselves through reading great texts and learning about the arts.
 The Program does not merely provide a break from engineering—it helps students put their professional goals into ethical and social contexts.

 "Engineers can get so pigeon-holed and wrapped up in their work that they don't take time to read things that broaden their outlooks," Clancy said.
 That broader outlook, grounded in a sense of responsibility, is essential to ethical engineering.

 Linda and Clancy have continued to support Herbst throughout the years.
-Today, as the program turns 30, we are looking for new supporters to join Clancy and Linda's vision.
+We are looking for new supporters of Clancy and Linda's vision.
 A gift of any size can contribute to the Program's general endowment or to its general expenses.
 If you would rather see your gift put to a specific cause, consider the following:

 - Faculty salaries and benefits.
 This is our biggest expense.
 We don't have labs or expensive equipment; instead, we have talented, dedicated, and passionate faculty devoted to their students.

 - Student tickets to cultural events.
 We try to take all of our first-year seminar students to the CU Opera.
 For many of the students, this is a first-time event: first opera, first classical music performance, first exposure to a venue like Macky Auditorium.
 When the scheduled opera is not a good fit, we try to find another CU event, whether symphonic music, dance, or theater.
 Students pay for a portion of their tickets, but Herbst picks up the remainder of the cost.